Accreditation

 Create Learning Objectives

-Learning objectives that address identified needs must be created for the overall event and for individual sessions, and be available to participants on the program brochure and/or handout materials.
+Learning objectives that address identified needs must be created for the overall event and for individual sessions, and be available to participants.
 A learner-centered objective is specific, short-range, and relatively concrete.
-It describes what a learner will be able to do differently (what learner behaviour will change) if they attend the presentation.
+It describes what a learner will be able to do differently afterward (what learner behaviour will change).

 Learner Centered Objectives